d-velop/dvelop-app-template-cs/README.md

 `Views` contains MVC-Views.
 The folder structure within the `Views` folder should be identical to the structure within the `Controller` folder.

 `wwwroot` contains static assets.
 If you want to include some frontendcode like an Angular-Single-page App for instance, you will need to configure the frontend buildprocess to output the assets into this directory.
-All files in this folder (expect `*.html`) will be copied into the S3 bucket for your assets.
+All files in this folder (expect `*.html`) will be copied into the S3 bucket for your assets (See: [Makefile: deploy-assets](Makefile#L62)).
 The deployment process `docker-build deploy` will create a hash over all files in this directory and create a S3 prefix to enable unlimitted caching.

-#### `Adapter`
+#### `Plugins`

-Contains GlueCode to separate your Domain-Logic from the hosting environment.
-Adapter in this project are used by the AWS-lambda environment and also by the local hosting environment.
+In this Folder are several projects to implement the interfaces defined by the `Domain` project.

+You can separate different implementation for AWS lambda and a self-hosted environment by creating more than one project.

+Example:
+AWS lambda uses a [DynamoDb (Fake)](Plugins/DynamoDbFake/DynamoDbBusinessValueRepository.cs) to implement [IBusinessValueRepository.cs](Domain/Repositories/IBusinessValueRepository.cs).

+The self hosted environment has no persistence and uses a [InMemoryDb](Plugins/InMemoryDb/InMemoryBusinessValueRepository.cs) for testing.

 #### `Domain`